-The rhubarb season begins sometime in April (depending where you live) and ends sometime in June.
+- The rhubarb season begins sometime in April (depending on where you live) and ends sometime in June.
 During this time, rhubarb is readily available at the market or in most supermarkets, but, if you really like it and happen to have a garden, I do recommend planting some yourself.

 - Quick, no need to roll the pastry on a floured surface, thus having to clean the surface and the rolling pin afterward and maybe getting annoyed when the pastry sticks to the table or breaks when you try to lift it.

-In case of a crumble or streusel pie, things are much easier.
-Give about 2/3 of the crumbles or streusel to the tin and press everything neatly in the form.
+- In the case of a crumble or streusel pie, things are much easier.
+Place about 2/3 of the crumbles or streusel to the tin and press everything neatly in the form.
 Done!

 - The rhubarb slices have to be combined with the sugar and sit for 30 minutes.
 The accumulated juice should be discarded or used for something else (as dressing for a fruit salad for instance).

-The cornstarch added to the fruit mixture will also help against the pie becoming too wet.
+- The cornstarch added to the fruit mixture will also help against the pie becoming too wet.

 - A regular pie form works as well, but it will be more difficult to get the pie out of it.
-In this case, it is probably better to serve the pie directly from the pie form, cut the slices in the form and take out the slices one after another.
+In this case, it is probably better to serve the pie directly from the pie form, cut the slices in the form, and take out the slices one after another.

 - 400 g/ 14 oz/ 4 cups chopped rhubarb

-- 50 g/ 1.7 oz/ ¼ cup sugar
+- 50 g/ 1.7 oz/ ¼ cup granulated sugar

 - 400 g/ 14 oz strawberries